Timelapse

 Record timelapse

-Uncheck Record timelapse to stop timelapse recording by going to File > Timelapse > Record timelapse.
+To stop timelapse recording, go to File > Timelapse and uncheck Record timelapse.
 Unchecking this will delete the entire timelapse log from the canvas.

-You can turn on timelapse recordings from the New dialog, and change them in the Canvas Properties, Change page settings and Change project settings dialogs.
+You can also turn off timelapse recording from the Edit menu > Canvas Properties or the Story menu > Change page settings and Change project settings dialogs.

 Important